MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ## Share panel

 When you select the share action, a share panel is displayed.
-The share panel is where you select Microsoft Dataverse users and teams in your organization, and share your process with them.
+The share panel is where you select Microsoft Dataverse users in your organization, and share your process with them.
 You can search for any user to invite to your process in the Dataverse tenant.

 When sharing a process with others, the option to automatically send an email invitation is selected.
 As co-owners or contributors, they're asked to help you manage the process or add new recordings, respectively.
 There's a link in the email invitation that leads them to the shared process.

 ## Share a process with a contributor

 Adding a contributor to a process is the most common way to share.
-Any contributor of a process can perform these actions:
+Any contributor of a process can perform the following actions.

 - View the process details.